Taysom Hill: 2021 season

-On March 14, 2021, the same day that starting quarterback Drew Brees announced his retirement, Hill signed a four-year, $40 million extension with the Saints.
+On March 14, 2021, the same day starting quarterback Drew Brees announced his retirement, Hill signed a four-year, $40 million extension with the Saints.
 The contract was structured in such a way as to free up salary cap space for New Orleans, saving them $7.75 million against the 2021 cap.
-Hill lost the 2021 Saints starting quarterback job to Jameis Winston.
+Hill lost the starting quarterback job to Jameis Winston.

 During the first half of the season, Hill spent the year as the third-string quarterback on the depth chart behind Jameis Winston and Trevor Siemian, though he continued in his role as a utility player, appearing in six of the first nine games as a runner, receiver, passer, and on special teams.
-After a four-game losing streak, Hill was named to the starting quarterback role prior to a Week 13 Thursday Night Football game against the Dallas Cowboys.
-Though he led the team in rushing with 101 yards on 11 carries, he threw four interceptions to only two touchdowns, and the Saints lost 27–17.
-Hill fared better in the next game against the New York Jets, going 15-for-21 for 175 yards and a 96.3 passer rating, as well as rushing for 73 yards and two touchdowns in a 30–9 road victory.
+After a four-game losing streak, Hill was named to the starting quarterback role prior to the Week 13 matchup against the Dallas Cowboys on Thursday Night Football.
+Although he led the team in rushing with 101 yards on 11 carries, Hill threw four interceptions to only two touchdowns in the 27–17 loss.
+He fared better in the next game against the New York Jets, going 15-for-21 for 175 yards and a 96.3 passer rating, as well as rushing for 73 yards and two touchdowns during the 30–9 road victory.

 Hill signed an additional contract extension with the Saints on November 22, 2021, that gave him $22.5 million in guaranteed money.
 The contract held provisions with potential to reach a maximum value of $95 million over its duration.
 On January 9, 2022, Hill suffered a Lisfranc injury in a game against the Falcons, an injury that later required surgery.